zendeskgarden/react-components/BREAKING_CHANGES.md

 - No longer packages a `styles.css` dist; CSS is self-contained
 - All irrelevant state and layout styling props (focused, hovered, etc.) have been removed
+- The `Nav` component no longer takes a `dark` or `light` prop.
+Use the `backgroundColor` prop to apply a custom color and the component will dynamically change its styling to create an accessible contrast level
 - Prop renames:
   - `Header`
     - `standalone` -> `isStandalone`